 - 9 VENICE WALKS #2 – ON TO CANNAREGIO AND CASTELLO

 - 10 SANTA MARIA DEI MIRACOLI

 - 11 SAN ZANIPOLO

 - 13 THE BASILICA DI SAN MARCO – ST MARK’S BASILICA

 - 15 VENICE TOURS

 There have been many stories in recent years about the negative impact of mass tourism in Venice.
 The city receives 28 million visitors a year.
 Visitors from cruise ships get a bad rap, but only make up 1.5 million of them.
 Many more visit on day trips to Venice from around mainland Italy.
 So yes, in some ways day trips are bad for Venice.

 One thing that upsets Venetians is that visitors come in a deluge, spend little or no money and then leave.
 Ideally it’s better to stay in Venice than to visit on a day trip – you see more and of course you spend more.
 If you’re spending a day in Venice and putting some money into the local economy, that’s a step in the right direction.

-We’ve devised a route that gives you a flavour of Venice, taking you off the beaten path to some of the city’s hidden gems.
+We’ve devised a route that gives you a flavour of Venice, taking you off the beaten path to some of the city’s hidden gems as well as seeing the familiar Venice landmarks.
 You’ll spend much of time away from the crowds, and wonder what all the fuss is about.
 Wandering around the city is one of the best things to do in Venice: you’ll be doing plenty of that.
 You’ll be patronising local Venetian businesses, all the while discovering why this city is so special.
 Every person that does this makes a difference.
 We don’t all have to converge on the same few honeypots.

 HOW TO GET TO VENICE